open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 We won’t cover the details of the OpenTelemetry collector pipeline.
 For that please, refer to [OpenTelemetry collector documentation](/docs/collector/).

-Before diving into the details, we need to clarify that the k8s attributes are not attaching to each single span.
+Before diving into the details we need to clarify that the k8s attributes are not attaching to each single span.
 Instead the processors attach all the information to a OpenTelemetry [Resource](/docs/reference/specification/overview/#resources). this reduces the